-- This lab must be done on your own time and an electronic version must be submitted.
-The submitted version will be marked based on effort, not correctness.
-If you would like any feedback on your work, please talk to the TA during the lab, or the instructor during office hours. - Due Monday May 30th, by 11:59pm. - Do each step of the lab in order. - While completing these labs, you are encouraged to help your classmates and receive as much help as you like.
+- The labs are marked based on attendance and effort. - It is your responsibility to ensure the TA records your progress by the end of the lab. - Do each step of the lab in order. - While completing these labs, you are encouraged to help your classmates and receive as much help as you like.
 Assignments, however, are individual work.